costrouc/cpsc462/README.md

 # CPSC 462 Parallel Programming

 This repository reflects all the work that was done in my cpsc 462 parallel programming class.
+A final project was also completed for the class and is available at ... .

 # Projects

 Each folder in the repositories reflect a project that was asigned in class.

 # Webpage